city-north/Notes/05-spring-cloud-documentation/01-basic/04-12-factor.md

-- **9.易处理Disposability**: The idea is to build a microservice as immutable with a single responsibility to, in turn, maximize robustness with faster boot-up times.
+- **9.易处理 Disposability**: The idea is to build a microservice as immutable with a single responsibility to, in turn, maximize robustness with faster boot-up times.
 Immutability also lends to the service disposability.